-The Hawaiian Islands are truly a tropical paradise.
+Hawaii is truly a tropical paradise, known for its outdoor adventures and family-friendly resorts.
 The waters near the islands are teeming with aquatic life, therefore there are a number of great spots to explore for snorkelers.
 You don’t have to go far from the beach to view sea turtles, colorful fish species and coral reef.
-Get your snorkel gear ready in order to explore these 9 best snorkeling spots in Hawaii.
+Get your snorkel gear ready in order to explore these best snorkeling spots in Hawaii.

 YOU'RE ALL SET!